From career to impact : How gender shapes science and innovation?

 Session 1 – Trajectories and Access to Scientific Fields

-9:30 –Women in Tech Professions: Career Paths and Collective Female Mobilizations
+9:30 - Women in Tech Professions: Career Trajectories and Women’s Collective Mobilizations

-10:45 - Lottery or Screening?
-The Effect of University Admission Systems on Student Gender Composition and Career Outcomes
+10 :15 - Lottery or Screening?
+University Admission Systems, Student Gender Composition and Career Outcomes

 Matthias Parey, Professor of Economics, School of Social Sciences, University of Surrey, UK